StormYearr/Cyber-Security-Roadmap/README.md

 We are a student team from **Isfahan University of Technology (IUT)**, passionate about **Cybersecurity** and **Ethical Hacking**.
 Our mission is to learn systematically, practice hands-on, and build projects that strengthen our skills in the world of information security — always **legal, responsible, and within authorized environments**.

-> ⚠️ **Ethical & Legal Disclaimer**
-> All activities in this repository are for educational purposes only.
-Any penetration testing is done **only** on personal, lab, or explicitly authorized systems.

 ---

 ## 🎯 Repository Goals